 (h) Additional Event of Default.
 The following will constitute an additional Event of Default for purposes of Section 5(a):

-(ix) In the case of Party B, Enron North America Corp. or its affiliates and/or Texaco Exploration and Production, Inc. or its affiliates collectively own less then 51% of the general partner of Party B’s Credit Support Provider or Party B’s Credit Support Provider owns less than a majority interest in Party B unless within thirty (30) five (5) Local Business days of such occurrence Party B posts collateral with Party A (i) in an amount equal to the amount Party A is then exposed to Party B Party A’s Exposure under this Agreement plus $250,000, but in no event greater than 125% of Party A’s Exposure and (ii) in a form satisfactory to Party A in Party A’s reasonable discretion.
+(ix) In the case of Party B, Enron North America Corp. or its Affiliates and/or Texaco Exploration and Production, Inc. or its Affiliates collectively own less then 51% of the general partner of Party B’s Credit Support Provider or Party B’s Credit Support Provider owns less than a majority interest in Party B unless within thirty (30) five (5) Local Business days of such occurrence, Party B posts collateral with Party A (i) in an amount equal to the amount Party A is then exposed to Party B Party A’s Exposure under this Agreement plus $250,000, but in no event greater than 125% of Party A’s Exposure and (ii) in a form satisfactory to Party A in Party A’s reasonable discretion.
 “Exposure” shall mean for any relevant date for which Exposure is calculated, the amount, if any, that would be payable to Party A by Party B pursuant to Section 6(e)(ii)(2)(A) of this Agreement as if all Transactions were being terminated as of the relevant date; provided that Market Quotation will be determined by Party A using its estimates at mid-market of the amounts that would be paid for Replacement Transactions (as that term is defined in the definition of “Market Quotation”) in order to ensure that Party A does not suffer an economic penalty.

 Part 2.
 Tax Representations.